solana-labs/solana/docs/src/developing/on-chain-programs/developing-c.md

 policy](developing/programming-model/accounts.md#policy).
 When an instruction reference the same account multiple times there may be duplicate `SolAccountInfo` entries in the array but they both point back to the original input byte array.
-A program should handle these case delicately to avoid overlapping read/writes to the same buffer.
+A program should handle these cases delicately to avoid overlapping read/writes to the same buffer.
 If a program implements their own deserialization function care should be taken to handle duplicate accounts appropriately.